jonkarrer/titanic_classifier/README.md

 Correlations can help with finding relationships between variables.
 Strong correlations can be indicative of a linear relationship.

 - Correlation between fare and survival: 0.26
-- Correlation between age and survival: 0.50
+- Correlation between age and survival: -0.05
+- Correlation between class and survival: 0.55

 ### Insights